 Diving into the process of application development on multiple platforms, technical teams move in the direction of simplifying the approach to code creation.
-Let’s try to analyze the applicability of the solution found – cross-platform app development, – and look into its’ 2 most popular frameworks.
+Let’s try to analyze the applicability of the solution found – cross-platform app development, – and look into its two most popular frameworks.

 But how often do we look for alternative methods to the proposed one because we are not satisfied with certain factors?

-Fortunately, the way of filling the gap in “communication” between the code creation for different operating systems within minimum time and costs spent has been found.
-Cross-platform app development is an inclusive approach that allows building an application with a common universal language adapting to run in multiple mobile platforms.
+Fortunately, the way of filling the gap in “communication” between different systems within a minimum time frame, and reducing costs has been found.
+Cross-platform app development is an inclusive approach that allows building an application with a common universal language adapted to run in multiple mobile platforms.
 One codebase can be compatible with different operating systems and easily adjusted to their environments.
-A few years ago there were doubts about the effectiveness and quality of cross-platform app development, but nowadays to a greater extent more and more technical teams have come to it.
-Moreover, there are authoritative companies on the market like Instagram, Tesla, Wix and others that have been successfully creating cross-platform apps for several years.
+A few years ago, there were doubts about the effectiveness and quality of cross-platform app development, but nowadays, and to a much greater extent, more and more technical teams have moved towards it.
+Moreover, there are authoritative companies on the market like Instagram, Tesla, Wix, and others that have been successfully creating cross-platform apps for several years.

 But is it a good solution to any case?
 What are the advantages of this approach and the most popular tools for it?

-We came to Alexey Shinkarev, the Technical Team Lead at Bamboo Agile, experienced in the implementation of projects of any complexity and scale, to discuss all subtleties concerning cross-platform app development.
+We met with Alexey Shinkarev, the Technical Team Lead at Bamboo Agile, experienced in the implementation of projects of any complexity and scale, to discuss all subtleties concerning cross-platform app development.